oschonrock/hibp/README.md

 No delimiter is required because the record size is constant.
 Searches become easy, if the binary data is sorted, because we can use random access binary search.

+Storage requirements are almost halved with the binary format (21GB currently).
+The in memory footprint of these utilities is very small and measured in a few megabytes.

 These utilities are written in C++ and centre around a `flat_file` class to model the db.
 - libcurl, libevent are used for the download
 - restinio is used for the local server